bvandenbogaard/koreader_ha_dashboard/README.md

 # KOReader Home Assistant dashboard
 A plugin for KOReader that allows you to control devices connected to Home Assistant.

+Got an E-ink eBook reader kicking around with KOReader installed?
+And do you want to control your smart home with it?
+Then this plugin will enable you to do so!
+You can use it while reading or perhaps use it as an always-on low energy wall-mounted display!

+**Note:** Hi there! 👋 This plugin is very much work in progress and not usable yet.
+You're welcome to check in once a while to see progress!

 ## Installation
 1. Download the plugin files.
 2. Place the `ha_dashboard.koplugin` folder in the `koreader/plugins` directory.